fa02810/ComputerArchiLab/README.md

 # ComputerArchiLab

-All labs until Lab 06 have been uploaded.
+All labs till Lab 09 and the Lab Project have been uploaded.